 New data messages include System Exclusive 8 and Mixed Data Set.
 The System Exclusive 8 message is very similar to MIDI 1.0 System Exclusive but with 8-bit data format.
 The Mixed Data Set Message is used to transfer large data sets, including non-MIDI data.
 Both messages can be used when using the Universal MIDI Packet format for MIDI 1.0 Protocol or MIDI 2.0 Protocol.

 MIDI 1.0 is not being replaced.
 Rather it is being extended and is expected to continue, well integrated with the new MIDI 2.0 environment.
 It is part of the Universal MIDI Packet, the fundamental MIDI data format.
 Many MIDI devices will not need any of the new features of MIDI 2.0 in order to perform all their functions.
 Some devices will continue to use the MIDI 1.0 Protocol while using other extensions of MIDI 2.0, such as Profile Configuration or Property Exchange.

-On the Monday after NAMM, some of the dedicated team of volunteer MMA and AMEI members held an all day planning meeting to map out the plans for the next year.
+On the Monday after each NAMM Show, some of the dedicated team of volunteer MMA and AMEI members attend an all day planning meeting to map out the plans for the next year.

 Front Row :

 If you are a developer of MIDI software or hardware, there are a lot of reasons to join the MIDI Manufacturers Association now.
 This article includes some information about MIDI 2.0, but it is definitely not enough to start developing a MIDI 2.0 product.
 The reason we do not release specification details before they are finally approved is that if information is released too early and then changes are made, it can lead to interoperability problems.

 If you join the MMA now, you not only get access to the current version of the full MIDI 2.0 specification, but will also have a voice in future MIDI specifications including Profiles and Property Exchange messages.